CS5001-khoury/hw09/instructions/README.md

 2. Approaching  (AG)
    * Build counters works correctly with a small airlines file
    * Build counters works correct with medium sized files
-   * prints out flight info for a small data set, spacing is not counted
+   * prints out flight info for a small data set, spacing is not counted, no commas
 3. Meets  (AG)
    * Passes standard pycodestyle check
-   * Prints out flight info for a large dataset including commas and spacing correct
+   * Prints out flight info for a large dataset including commas correct
-   * Prints out flight info for a small data set including proper spacing
 4. Exceeds  (MG)
    * Code has comments, well written, and easy to read
-   * Student provides a test_flight_counter.py file, along with any test.dat files they made.
+   * Student provides a test_flight_counter.py or evidence of testing, along with any test.dat files they made.
    * Student answers questions in the README.md file

 AG - Auto-graded
 MG - Manually graded

+### Submission Reminder 🚨
+For manually graded elements, we only guarantee time to submit for a regrade IF you submit by the DUE DATE.
+Submitting late may mean it isn't possible for the MG to be graded before the AVAILABLE BY DATE, removing any windows for your to resubmit in time.
+While it will be graded, it is always best to submit by the due date, so you have full opportunity to improve your grade.

 ## 📚 Additional Resources